OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 ## What is the problem we are trying to solve?

 Are you part of a software company?
 It seems like an obvious question, and one that is straightforward to answer if your company sells software or technical services.
-But what about a bank, insurance provider, hospital, school, supermarket, or government agency?
+But what about a bank, insurance provider, hospital, airline, school, supermarket, or government agency?
 Many of these organizations don't think of themselves as software companies.

 The way to determine if you are a software company is to ask yourself: "What would happen if all the computers were turned off?"